Edit

 Limitations

 Explore has some limitations.
-Keep these important considerations in mind:
+Keep these important points in mind:

 • The Power BI mobile app doesn't support it.

-• The list view of semantic models and reports on the Power BI service Home doesn't provide an entry point from artifacts.
+• The Power BI service Home doesn't provide an entry point from artifacts in the list view of semantic models and reports.

 • It doesn't support custom visuals.